 Kris Burm

-The greatest of all abstract strategy game designers is Kris Burm of the Netherlands.
+The greatest of all abstract strategy game designers is Kris Burm of Belgium.
 There are over a thousand abstract strategy games listed on Board Game Geek (www.boardgamegeek.com) and Kris is responsible for four in the top ten.
 His game “Dvonn” is one of my favourite 5 games and the only game which I play at the top level.
 You can see my picture-blog for experienced players here.
 If you want to learn the game just purchase it or go here.

 Alexey Pajitnov